rgmyr/coremdlr/README.md

 This repo has been split from the original `corebreakout` package to provide just the modeling components of the project.
 It is assumed that datasets have already been created or are available from `corebreakout` (which is now the just segmentation + labeling tools).

-## Goals for Functionality
+## Functionality

-`coremdlr` aims to facilitate research on the modeling of lithology and facies in core + log datasets using both deep learning / computer vision and traditional machine learning approaches.
+`coremdlr` aims to facilitate research on the modeling of lithology and facies in core photo + well log datasets using both deep learning / computer vision and traditional machine learning approaches.

 ## Requirements